The pseudo-fundamental group-scheme: Abstract

 \section{Abstract}

 Let $X$ be any scheme defined over a Dedekind scheme $S$ with a given section $x\in X(S)$.
 We prove the existence of a pro-finite $S$-group scheme $\aleph(X,x)$ and a universal $\aleph(X,x)$-torsor dominating all the pro-finite pointed torsors over $X$.
-When $\aleph(X,x)$ and $\aleph(X,x)'$ are two distinct group schemes with the same universal property then there exist two faithfully flat morphisms $\aleph(X,x)\to \aleph(X,x)'$ and $\aleph(X,x)'\to \aleph(X,x)$ whose compositions may not be isomorphisms.
+Though $\aleph(X,x)$ may not be unique in general it still can provide useful information in order to better understand $X$.
 In a similar way we prove the existence of a pro-algebraic $S$-group scheme $\aleph^{\rm alg}(X,x)$ and a $\aleph^{\rm alg}(X,x)$-torsor dominating all the pro-algebraic and affine pointed torsors over $X$.
 The case where $X\to S$ has no sections is also considered.

 \textbf{Mathematics Subject Classification.
 Primary: 14L15, 14G17.
 Secondary: 11G99.}\\ \textbf{Key words: fundamental group scheme, torsors.}